alexisguard/chat_bot/README.md

 ### 2. API Setup (Python/FastAPI)

-1. Navigate to the alphaguard_api folder:
+1. Navigate to the alphaguard_api folder in a new terminal window:

 2. Install Python dependencies (if needed):
 ```bash